hyunbinseo/zoom-rec-dl/README.md

 ## Requirements

 - Windows, macOS, and Linux.
 Any operating system that supports [Node.js](https://nodejs.org/) v18 or later.
-- Zoom cloud recording share link that does not require any additional authentication. [^1]
+- Zoom cloud recording share link that does not require any additional authentication.[^1]

+[^1]: Should show a media player and a download button.
+Should not show an 'Enter the passcode to watch' message.

 ---